crazzfeng/sendcloud-docs/docs/Integrations/s-wallet.md

 ---
 ## What is S-Wallet?

-S-Wallet is Aurora SendCloud's integrated digital wallet solution, purpose-built for seamless SMS and WhatsApp messaging operations.
+S-Wallet is Aurora SendCloud's integrated digital wallet solution, purpose-built for sending SMS and WhatsApp messages.
 Experience effortless communication with automatic cost deduction and transparent billing.

 **Instant Activation**